FayasNoushad/Tools-Bot/README.md

 # Tools Bot
-A telegram tools bot for groups
+A telegram tools bot with more features for groups and personal use.

+---

+## Features

+- AI: AI using Gemini API
+- User/Chat Information
+- QR Code Encoding and Decoding
+- Translating messages
+- YouTube Video Thumbnail Downloading
+- Country Information
+- Word Dictionary

 ---